Character and Citizenship Education Programme

 - CCE Guidance modules programmes, including Educational Career Guidance (ECG), Values-In-Action (VIA), Cyberwellness (CW) and Sexuality Education (SEd) which address students’ social-emotional and developmental needs and help students understand themselves and others better.

-- Citizenship Education activities, including NRIC Ceremony, NSmen Alumni sharing and commemorating the four key National Education events, National Day, Total Defence Day, Racial Harmony Day and International Friendship Day.
+- Citizenship Education activities, including NRIC CCE Lesson, NSmen Alumni sharing and commemorating the four key National Education events, National Day, Total Defence Day, Racial Harmony Day and International Friendship Day.